phylobabble/configuration/funding/nescent/2014-02-14-phylobabble.md

 However, ironically, I have not had the time or to actually upgrade our instance to take advantage of this feature for phylobabble, although it works well on up to date Discourse instances such as [meta.discourse.org](http://meta.discourse.org).

 It is clear to me that phylobabble will succeed if I commit to its continued development, and I would like to do so.
-However, I need some resources to do so.
+However, I need some resources to make that happen.
-I would like to have some support for improving and maintaining it, as well as someone to cover the hosting fees.
+I would like to have some support for improving and maintaining it, as well as support to cover the hosting fees.

 ## Relevant or Related Projects